 I'm a Unitarian Universalist, a feminist, fat, and identify as a mix race person of color.

 I love serial commas, quadruple espressos, knitting, the new golden age of television, and over-analyzing things.
 My turn offs include ear infections, black mold, and raisins in oatmeal cookies.

 How do you say your name?

 KAH-wren GUS-awf SUMP-shun.
 I don't use a hyphen between my last names.

 Anything I've contracted or published before 2016 will probably just be credited as Caren Gussoff.
-I officially added my married name, professionally, on 1/1/2016 (though I have been married for more than 10 years).
+I officially added my married name on 1/1/2016 (though I have been married for more than 10 years).

 Why do you get pretty adamant about saying you write science fiction?

 I'm actually fine with being called a speculative fiction writer (and call myself that as a shorthand for all I do within genre, as opposed to "straight" literary fiction).
 And while I have written fantasy, horror, and even mystery, I primarily write "medium-hard" science fiction.
 I'm obsessed with space travel and first contact, and while I use these topics to play with identity politics, my work is usually based on sound -- if not truly speculative -- science.
 Though this has gotten much, much better in the past few years, there are still people who assume because I'm female-identified, I must write fantasy or soft, anthropological scifi.
 So, I get, yanno, adamant.

 What's a Didikai?
 Why do you describe yourself as one?

 You talk a lot about chronic illness.
 Why?

 But you look healthy!